 British Sign Language was recognised as an official language back in 2003.
 It has its own grammatical structure and syntax.

 An Interpreter conveys information from one language to another.
-They work simultaneously without adding or omitting any meaning and with full respect of confidentiality.
+They work simultaneously without adding or omitting any meaning and with full respect for confidentiality.

-So, an Electronic Notetakers would be used to take notes at a meeting, conference and also at University lectures, presentations or seminars.
+So, Electronic Notetakers would be used to take notes at meetings, conferences, and university lectures, presentations or seminars.